blorente/remotecache/README.md

   If I had to handle it, I'd generate signed JWTs and pass them as bearer tokens in the gRPC headers.
 - FindMissingBlobs operations are batched, we don't stream responses.
 We should.
 - We expect at most one client at a time.
 We do not handle concurrent connections correctly.
-- There is no consideration for configuration, everything is hardcoded constants.

 - `CacheStorage`:
   - We store all blobs in memory.
 In practice build caches should be optimized for `findMissingBlobs` latency, and this yields the fastest lookups.